 Effective training has been the subject of much debate over the years.
 Go to any forum today, and you are bound to come across countless arguments between people.
 Everyone has their unique take on the subject, and people defend their preferred style of training with great fury.
 But what is the essence of practical training?
 What makes one program good and another program useless?

 We have put together this guide to help you understand the principles behind effective training.
-By knowing and recognizing them, you can have effective workouts anywhere you go.
-Of course, this is not the only working guide - you should pick (and stick) to the one which resonates most with you.
-Let us dive in.
+You can have effective workouts anywhere you go by knowing and recognizing them.
+Let’s dive in.

 It begins with a fundamental shift…